-In 2013 the new coalition of the Social Democratic Party (SPD) and the two Christian Democratic Parties (CDU/CSU) agreed to significantly ease the 'option duty'.
+The constant debate over dual nationality and the legality of the 'optional model' finally led the grand coalition of the Social Democratic Party (SPD) and the two Christian Democratic Parties (CDU/CSU) to ease the 'option duty' to a significant degree and to exempt a vast majority of ius soli children.
 According to the coalition agreement, the duty to opt between German and a foreign nationality should be abolished for children, who were 'brought up' in Germany by foreign parents; multiple nationalities would thereby be accepted for ius soli children.
 However, soon after the new government had taken office, disputes arose between the coalition parties over the meaning of 'born and raised in Germany'.
-While Social Democrats favoured abolition of the 'optional model' and acceptance of multiple nationalities for the ius soli children, Christian Democrats and Christian Socialists argued that only those childrenwho demonstrate a particular link to German society may retain German and another nationality.
+While Social Democrats favoured abolition of the 'optional model' and acceptance of multiple nationalities for the ius soli children, Christian Democrats and Christian Socialists argued that only those children who demonstrate a particular link to German society may retain German and another nationality.